Vrushali-Solanki/Portfolio-ReactJS/README.md

 # My Portfolio Website

 Welcome to my portfolio!
-This project is built using React.js and showcases my skills, projects, and experience.
+This project is built using React.js and showcases my intro, skills, projects and contact details.

 ## Table of Contents